solidfire/PowerShell/docs/windows/PowerShell1.6.md

 2. Download and install the PowerShell Core msi installer:

    Latest version : [Powershell Core 7.0](https://github.com/PowerShell/PowerShell/)

-3. Once inside the PowerShell Core shell, install SolidFire PowerShell Tools by downloading it from the [PowerShell Gallery](powershellgallery.com) with the following command:

-        PS> Install-Module -Name SolidFire.Core
+3. Download the PowerShell Core zip file from the NetApp Support Site and extract the contents to the directory you widsh to keep them in.

+4. Open Windows PowerShell, or a command prompt, and run powershell core using the following command:

+   pwsh

 4. Then, import the SolidFire module with the following command:

-        PS> Import-Module SolidFire.Core
+        PS> Import-Module <directory cotaining zip filecontents>\SolidFire.dll

 5. To see a list of available commands, use: